 Whilst this is just a summary of the regulations, any experienced balustrade installer should be knowledgeable in these regulations and skilled in suggesting and fitting handrails or balustrades, which are not only fully compliant but also in a style that you love.

-Standard handrails are another reliable option and come in a variety of shapes, style and sizes, complementing balustrades they are fitted on.
+Standard handrails are another reliable option and come in a variety of shapes, styles and sizes, complementing the balustrades they are fitted on.
 Here you can see some of the beautiful balustrade and handrail combinations installed in NZ homes.